Introduction

 During the interview

-You will be asked questions about your resume, cover letter, CV, LinkedIn profile, and portfolio during the interview.

 During the interview, you will be asked questions about your resume, cover letter, CV, LinkedIn profile, and portfolio.

-As you prepare for the interview, become familiar with these documents so that you can answer questions about them clearly and concisely.
+During the interview, you will be asked about your resume, cover letter, CV, LinkedIn profile, and portfolio.
+As you prepare for the interview, please become familiar with these documents so that you can answer questions about them clearly and concisely.

 Also, during the interview:

-• Don't get flustered when things don't go according to plan or when someone disagrees with something you said or did.
+Don't get flustered when things don't go according to plan or someone disagrees with something you said or did.
 It happens!
 Just remain calm and continue being yourself until it's time for a break or wrap-up (if needed).

 After the interview

-• Thank the interviewer.
+Thank the interviewer.
 After the interview, send a thank you email or letter.

-• Follow up with a phone call.
+Follow up with a phone call.
 A few days after your interview, follow up with a call to reiterate your interest in the position and let them know what you've been doing since the interview (e.g., "I've been working on my project management certification").
 This can be particularly effective if they are considering multiple candidates for hire and want to make sure they're making their best candidate decision (and also because it's polite).

-• Follow up with an email or LinkedIn connection request one month later (and then again two months later).
+Follow up with an email or LinkedIn connection request one month later (and then again two months later).
 If you don't hear anything by then, assume they aren't interested in hiring you at this time but would like to keep in touch for future opportunities.

-Do your homework.
+Do your homework

 The first step in acing an interview is to do your homework.
 You want to know everything about the company, the hiring manager, and the job description.
 The more you know about these things, the better prepared you’ll be for any question that comes up during your interview.

-• Know the company: Learn about its products and services, its mission statement and vision for the future, its competitive advantages over other companies in its industry sector (if applicable), who controls it (i.e., private or public shareholders), and what kind of financial situation it's currently in.
+Know the company: Learn about its products and services, its mission statement and vision for the future, its competitive advantages over other companies in its industry sector (if applicable), who controls it (i.e., private or public shareholders), and what kind of financial situation it's currently in.

-• Know the job description: Read over this document carefully—it will give you a good idea of what skills are required for success within this position at this particular organization.
+Know the job description: Read this document carefully—it will give you a good idea of what skills are required for success within this position at this particular organization.
 If possible, also ask if there are additional duties beyond what is listed on paper—these may help distinguish you from other candidates seeking employment with this same employer!

 Conclusion